Pintool Regions

 作者

-What is a "Region"?
+What Is a Region?

-A "region" is a slice of execution of a program.
-It is demarcated by dynamic "start" (EVENT_START) and "stop" (EVENT_STOP) triggers as a program is running.
+A region is a slice of a running program.
+It is demarcated by dynamic start (EVENT_START) and stop (EVENT_STOP) triggers as a program is running.
+For example, the SDE-PinPlay logger starts recording a pinball on an EVENT_START and stops recording it on an EVENT_STOP.

-CONTROL_MANAGER makes available a number of switches to the pintool (with an optional prefix), that allow specifying "EVENT_START" and "EVENT_STOP" event callbacks to the pintool, and the pintool can then choose to take some action (such as 'enable analysis' or 'disable analysis').
+CONTROL_MANAGER makes available a number of switches to the PinTool (with an optional prefix) that allow specifying EVENT_START and EVENT_STOP event callbacks to the PinTool, and the PinTool can then choose to take some action (such as enable analysis or disable analysis).

-Region triggers from a pintool
+Region Triggers from a PinTool

 //trigger all registered control handlers